chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 As `loading` and `error` are states internal to the `InboxScreen` component, they usually aren't controlled from the outside, so we allow those to be passed in as arguments.
 That will enable us to showcase these variations in Storybook.

-So when we setup our stories in `inbox-screen.stories.js`:
+So when we set up our stories in `inbox-screen.stories.js`:

 ```js:title=app/components/inbox-screen.stories.js
 import { hbs } from 'ember-cli-htmlbars';